-- Sigma0 is poor
+- Bit 4: Sigma0 is poor

-- K_p is poor
+- Bit 5: K_p (noise value) is poor

-- Invalid footprint
+- Bit 6: Invalid footprint

-- Footprint contains saturated slice
+- Bit 7: Footprint contains saturated slice

 4.2.
 Backscatter corrections and calibration

 The Ku band radiation from OSCAT is attenuated by the atmosphere.
 Climatological values of this attenuation were determined as a function of location and time of the year [Ref-15].
 The attenuation is based on a climatology water vapour.
 The attenuation includes atmospheric oxygen, water vapour, and nominal cloud.
 A mean global cloud cover of 0.1 mm is assumed.